-When workers are assigned tasks in high-hazard environments, employers are obligated to provide them with the equipment and procedures needed to ensure safety.
+When workers are assigned tasks in high-hazard environments, employers are obligated to provide them with safety training using the equipment and procedures needed to ensure safety.
 Central to this effort is training the workers to use the equipment as designed and follow the procedures.

 All effective safety training initiatives share the same characteristics.
 These classes must be:

 - Designed to meet the needs of adult learners.